karanjas39/opentalks-frontend/README.md

 Welcome to the frontend repository of Opentalks Forum.
 This repository houses the client-side code for Opentalks, a forum designed for university students to enhance their learning experience.

 **Important Note**: This project is private and intended for use with permission.
-You may not use, modify, distribute, or reproduce any part of this project without explicit written permission from the project owner, [Your Name].
+You may not use, modify, distribute, or reproduce any part of this project without explicit written permission from the project owner, Jaskaran Singh.

 ## Table of Contents